dr-lizhiwei/dr-lizhiwei.github.io/_news/2022-04-17-ISPRS Paper.md

 related_posts: false
 ---

-Our new paper entitled *Cloud and cloud shadow detection for optical satellite imagery: Features, algorithms, validation, and prospects* has been published in **ISPRS Journal of Photogrammetry and Remote Sensing** ([Link](https://www.sciencedirect.com/science/article/pii/S0924271622000934)).
+Our new paper entitled *Cloud and cloud shadow detection for optical satellite imagery: Features, algorithms, validation, and prospects* has been published in **ISPRS Journal of Photogrammetry and Remote Sensing** ([Link](https://www.sciencedirect.com/science/article/pii/S0924271622000934), [PDF](../assets/pdf/2022.6_ISPRS P&RS_Cloud and cloud shadow detection for optical satellite imagery：Features, algorithms, validation, and prospects.pdf)).